 Posts table filters

-filters option allows you to display drop-down lists above your table which allow users to filter (i.e. search) the table by selecting an item from the dropdown list.
-For example, with the categories filter, selecting a category from the list will filter the table to show posts only from that category.
+filters option in Posts Table Pro allows you to display dropdown lists above your table which allow users to filter (i.e. search) the table by selecting an item from the list.
+For example, you can use the categories filter to select a category from the list – this will filter the table to show posts from that category.

 Note: This page covers the options for letting your users filter the table to narrow down the list of posts.
 If you want to create tables listing specific posts based on their category/date/tags etc. (i.e. perform a filter before the table first loads), check out this article instead.